The Inflation Reduction Act: what you need to know

 NOTE to receive Residential Energy Tax Credits you'll submit IRS Form 5695 when filling your 2023-2032 taxes, if you meet the requirements detailed on IRS.gov.

-Updated 5/1/2023
+Updated 4/17/2025

-Beginning now, in 2023 through 2032: The overall total limit for an efficiency tax credit in one year is $3,200
+Through 2032, the overall total limit for an efficiency tax credit in one year is $3,200

-This breaks down to an annual limit of $1,200 for any combination of home envelope improvements (windows/doors/skylights, insulation, electrical) plus eligible furnaces, boilers and central air conditioners.
+This breaks down to an annual limit of $1,200 for any combination of home envelope improvements (windows/doors/skylights, insulation, electrical) plus eligible furnaces, boilers, and central air conditioners.

-Any combination of heat pumps, heat pump water heaters, and biomass stoves/boilers are subject to an annual total limit of $2,000.
+Any combination of eligible heat pumps, heat pump water heaters, and biomass stoves/boilers are subject to an annual total limit of $2,000.

 MORE TAX CREDIT RESOURCES

-Updated 5/1/2023
+Updated 4/17/2025

 Electric Load Service Center upgrades/Breaker box